Menu Vehicles, Driving & Equipment - Disability Info SA

 Wheelchair Parking Bays & Disksdisabled parking sign

 Wheelchair Parking Bays & Disks are for persons who use wheelchairs and drive themselves or who are transported in a vehicle.
 These Wheelchair Parking Bays are set aside for wheelchair users & Persons With Disabilities.
 They are not only close to the entrance, but are also wider than the average parking bay.
 Wheelchair Parking Bays are traditionally 3500mm wide to cater for a wheelchair user who needs the extra space to enter or exit the vehicle.
 This extra space helps these transfers to be done safely for the wheelchair user & helps prevent the vehicle in the parking space near by from getting damaged.
 Persons who use these parking bays need to apply for a Wheelchair Parking Permit, also known as a "Disabled Parking Permit", "Handicapped Permit", "Disabled Placard" or "Disabled Badge", which is displayed on the vehicle upon parking it in one one of these bays.
-These Parking Permits can be registered & obtained from various Organizations such as the National Council of and for Persons with Disabilities (NCPD).
+These Parking Permits can be registered & obtained from various Organizations such as the QASA and National Council of and for Persons with Disabilities (NCPD).

 Read More: ....